klaufel/pattern-library-skeleton/README.md

 ## :fire: Overview

-We use of the best tools to improve the workflow to allow you to create an awesome library of components!
+We use the best tools to improve our workflow, allowing us to create an awesome library of components!

 - [ReactJs](https://facebook.github.io/react/) v16
 - Type checking with [PropTypes](https://www.npmjs.com/package/prop-types)
 - [styled-components](https://styled-components.com/) for styling components and application
-- Compiled of modern JavaScript with [Babel](https://github.com/babel/babel) and bundle with [Webpack](https://webpack.js.org/)
+- Compiling of modern JavaScript with [Babel](https://github.com/babel/babel) and bundling with [Webpack](https://webpack.js.org/)
 - [Jest](https://jestjs.io/) and [Testing library](https://testing-library.com/) for unit/ui testing
-- Automate Git hooks with [Husky](https://github.com/typicode/husky)
+- Automated Git hooks with [Husky](https://github.com/typicode/husky)
 - Code linting using [Eslint](https://github.com/eslint/eslint)
 - Code formatter using [Prettier](https://prettier.io/)
 - Developing isolated UI components with [Storybook](https://storybook.js.org/)

 ## :rocket: Getting Started

-To get you started, you need to meet the prerequisites, and then follow the installation instructions.
+To get started you need to meet the prerequisites, and then follow the installation instructions.

 #### Figma design tokens example

 **Figma file:** [https://www.figma.com/file/IGr2xoqcZX91CU7CDr4ZsI](https://www.figma.com/file/IGr2xoqcZX91CU7CDr4ZsI)

-For more info to config your design tokens file, visit ["How to configure design tokens with Figma API"](https://pattern-library-skeleton.netlify.com/?path=/docs/overview-intro--page)
+For more info on configuring your design tokens file, visit ["How to configure design tokens with Figma API"](https://pattern-library-skeleton.netlify.com/?path=/docs/overview-intro--page)

 #### Installing

 You can clone our Git repository:

 `$ git clone git@github.com:klaufel/pattern-library-skeleton.git`

 #### Wiring up your development environment

-Setting up, is as easy as running:
+Hooking it up is as easy as running:

 `$ npm run install`